BunsDev/Imaginova/README.md

 - **Enhanced AI Capabilities**: Integrating more advanced AI models for even better image manipulation and creative options.
 - **Mobile App Development**: Bringing Imaginova's powerful features to mobile devices for on-the-go creativity.
 - **Multi-chain Support**: Expanding support to other blockchain networks to enhance platform resilience and accessibility.
-- **Community-driven Features**: Regular updates based on user feedback and community suggestions to continuously improve the platform.

 ### Contributing 🤝